 The provenance of the 1856 Treaty of Paris medallion prior to its acquisition by the Nevin family is not known.
 It may have been a gift from Thomas Nevin’s father-in-law, Captain James Day, navigator and first mate to his brother-in-law, merchant mariner Captain Edward Goldsmith whose return to his estate at Gadshill, Higham Kent on retirement coincided with the Treaty of Paris in 1856.

-On the other hand, the medallion may have belonged to Thomas Nevin’s father John Nevin who had served in the Royal Scots 1st Regiment of Foot in the West Indies from 1825 followed by service at the Canadian Rebellions of 1837-38.
+On the other hand, the medallion may have belonged to Thomas J. Nevin’s father John Nevin snr (1808-1887) who had served in The Royal Scots 1st Regiment of Foot in the West Indies from 1825 followed by service at the Canadian Rebellions of 1837-38.
 He was discharged on medical grounds to the Chelsea Hospital, London in 1841, returning to Ireland in 1842, migrating a decade later to Tasmania in 1852 with his wife Mary Ann Dickson and four children.
-The medallion may have been a gift from one his old friends from the Royals, well-known Tasmanian, William Grahame and father of Major Grahame, was most likely an old friend who had served in The Royal Scots Fusiliers at the Crimean War.
+The medallion may have been a gift from one his old friends from the Royals, well-known Tasmanian, William Grahame, father of Major Grahame, who had served in The Royal Scots Fusiliers at the Crimean War.
 His service was documented in James Clark’s Regimental Memoir (1885).
-A few weeks before John Nevin’s death in October 1887, he was visited at his cottage in Kangaroo Valley by a few of the “old boys from in the Royals” according to his obituary in The Mercury, 11th October 1887.
+Two weeks before John Nevin’s death in October 1887 in his beloved garden at Kangaroo Valley, Hobart, a few of the “old boys from in the Royals” visited him, according to his obituary in the Mercury, 11th October 1887.
 Read John Nevin’s full obituary here at the Australian Dictionary of Biography.

 Only a fortnight ago two friends of his, who were boys in the Royals, and had known him in Canada 50 years ago, paid him a visit, and a pleasant time was spent with him in recounting feats of valour long since almost forgotten.